The-Muse-Collaborative/muse_usps/README.md

 `pip install -e git+git://github.com/jonesinator/muse_usps.git@master#egg=muse_usps`.
 A specific version can be installed by replacing `master` with a tag name or the the hash of the changeset that should be installed.

+This package is not currently uploaded to PyPI, but we may do so in the future.

 ## Usage